Farmers Insurance: Auto, Home, and Renters

 Farmers offers the four basic types of home insurance.
 These are the coverages most homeowners need to meet a lender’s requirements and protect your house from most disasters.

-Below is a complete list of the types of homeowners insurance coverages Farmers offers:
+Below is a complete list of homeowners coverages:

 Dwelling Coverage